Skip to main content

 This thrift store pricing strategy can easily be implemented with software like ThriftCart.
 Our solution creates color-coded pricing you can count on and includes all of the tools you need to successfully manage revenue.

-- Charm pricing: This is based on the idea that some numbers make a product sell better.
-For instance, pricing something at 99 cents will often result in better sales than selling at a dollar.
+• Charm pricing: This is based on the idea that some numbers make a product sell better.
+For instance, pricing something at 99 cents often results in better sales than pricing it at a dollar.

-- Bundling and package deals: Bundling several things together into a package can increase profits.
-A customer might want a whole package at a small discount instead of a single item.
+• Bundling and package deals: Bundling several items together into a package can increase profits.
+A customer might prefer a full package at a small discount rather than a single item.

-- Limited-time offers and scarcity: Introducing limited-time offers can make people feel as if they need to buy now or they’ll miss out on a great deal forever.
+• Limited-time offers and scarcity: Introducing limited-time offers can make people feel they need to buy now or miss out on a great deal forever.

 If your thrift store is in a good spot, try out these pricing techniques.
 If customers respond positively to them and you sell more items, then it’s a good idea for you to continue using these strategies.